Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions

+(Note that each filament, extended or not has countably many preimage components, and each of these contains a unique filament with a unique external address.)

-Using this definition, we can now give a purely combinatorial definition of external addresses that belong to dreadlocks in the same partition sector: we give the definition now and justify it in Proposition~\ref{pro:partition_correspondence}. \hide{ The idea behind the following definition is that two points $p,q\in\C\setminus\partial\mathcal{D}$ should be contained in the same partition sector if and only if they are contained in the same complementary component of $\bigcup_{\ad{s}\in\Crit{c}}\overline{\dread{\ad{s}}{c}}$ for all $c\in\extended{f}^{-1}(S(f))$.
-We are going to show in Proposition~\ref{pro:partition_correspondence} that this is indeed the case. }
+Using this definition, we can now give a purely combinatorial definition of external addresses that belong to filaments in the same partition sector: we give the definition now and justify it in Proposition~\ref{pro:partition_correspondence}.

 \begin{Def}[Dynamic Partitions of $\AD$] Two external addresses $\ad{t},\ad{u}\in\AD \sm\sigma^{-1}(\{\ad{s}^1,\ldots ,\ad{s}^n\})$ are called \emph{unlink equivalent} if $\Crit{c}$ and $\{\ad{t},\ad{u}\}$ are unlinked for all $c\in\extended{f}^{-1}(S(f))$.
 We call the resulting set $\mathcal{I}$ of equivalence classes the \emph{dynamic partition of $\AD$} (with respect to $\{\ad{s}^1,\ldots ,\ad{s}^n\}$).
 The elements $I\in\mathcal{I}$ are called \emph{partition sectors of $\AD$}. \end{Def}